Creating Safe Schools for All

 The Education Partnership provides school supplies for more than 70,000 students and their teachers in under-resourced schools in Southwestern Pennsylvania.
 This year TEP will provide more than $11MM worth of classroom resources, as well as professional development, partnership, and expertise to ensure a motivated, supported, and respected educator workforce.

 Our Collaborative partnered with a local organization, The Education Partnership, to offer 2 modules of the SUN training.
-30 Pittsburgh-area completed the 2-module training and received neurodivergent-affirming school supplies from The Education Partnership as part of the training.
+30 Pittsburgh-area completed the 2-module training and received school supplies from The Education Partnership as part of the training.

 Upper St. Clair School District